The easiest way to capture Google Analytics data in WPForms

 When a visitor pops by your site, Attributer looks at a bunch of technical information about the visit and uses it to determine where the visitor came from.

-Attributer then labels and distributes the visit into a standardized set of marketing channels.
+Attributer then categorizes each visitor into a set of channels.
 These channels are the same as the ones you see in Google Analytics, such as Organic Search, Paid Social, and Paid Search.

-After this, you can pass the data into anything WP Forms integrates with, such as your CRM, Email Marketing Tools, Analytics Tools, Billing Platform, etc.
+Once captured, you can pass the data into anything WP Forms integrates with, such as your CRM, a spreadsheet, email marketing tool, etc. You can even include it in the email notifications that WPForms sends!

 4 steps for capturing Google Analytics data in WPForms